nikhilkhandelwal-DM-GY-6063-2024-Fall/MidTerm/README.md

 ## Ideas to Explore/Experiment With
 - **Custom Functions**:
-  - To animate the sun’s ascent and other moving elements, such as birds flying across the scene.
+  - To animate the sun’s ascent and other moving elements.
 - **Arrays**:
   - To create stars that appear randomly and fade in the night sky, adding to the dynamic nature of the poster.
 - **Objects/Classes**:
-  - Characters like Simba, Nala, or Mufasa will be represented using objects or classes, with different visual states that change based on user interaction.
+  - Simba will be represented using object or classes, with different visual states that change based on user interaction.
 - **Loops**:
   - To generate repetitive patterns, such as the waves of grass in the savannah.
 - **If() Statements**: